Source description last updated: 25 February 2022

 Further reading / links:

-Heinrich-Böll-Stiftung: Bylaws of Heinrich-Böll-Stiftung, Dezember 2017
+Heinrich-Böll-Stiftung website: Bylaws of Heinrich-Böll-Stiftung, December 2017

 Heinrich-Böll-Stiftung website: Foreign Offices: Contact and Information, undated